ELIZABETH WONG'S NEW PRODUCTIONS, PUBLICATIONS, WORKSHOPS & READINGS

 Based on real events.
 Code of Conduct is a riveting story of survival and triumph of the human spirit.

 "Unlikely friendships forged in an unforgiving place.
 That's the heart of my play.
-The search for God in the harshest of circumstances.
+The unexpected happens in the harshest of circumstances.
 That's the soul." -- Elizabeth Wong

 TYA Stage Adaptation of